Medications and Drugs

 Generic Name: dexbrompheniramine, dextromethorphan, and phenylephrine (Pronunciation: dex brom feh NEER a meen, dex tro meh THOR fan, and feh nill EFF rin)

-Dexbrompheniramine is an antihistamine that reduces the natural chemical histamine in the body.
+Dexbrompheniramine is an antihistamine that reduces the effects of natural chemical histamine in the body.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.

 Phenylephrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-Dexbrompheniramine, dextromethorphan, and phenylephrine is used to treat sneezing, cough, runny or stuffy nose, itchy or watery eyes, hives, skin rash, itching, and other symptoms of allergies and the common cold.
+Dexbrompheniramine, dextromethorphan, and phenylephrine is a combination medicine used to treat runny or stuffy nose, sneezing, itching, watery eyes, cough, and sinus congestion caused by allergies, the common cold, or the flu.

-Dexbrompheniramine, dextromethorphan, and phenylephrine may also be used for purposes other than those listed in this medication guide.
+Dexbrompheniramine, dextromethorphan, and phenylephrine may also be used for purposes not listed in this medication guide.

-What are the possible side effects of dexbrompheniramine, dextromethorphan, and phenylephrine (Tussall, Tussall-ER)?
+What are the possible side effects of dexbrompheniramine, dextromethorphan, and phenylephrine?

-What is the most important information I should know about dexbrompheniramine, dextromethorphan, and phenylephrine (Tussall, Tussall-ER)?
+What is the most important information I should know about dexbrompheniramine, dextromethorphan, and phenylephrine?

 Report Problems to the Food and Drug Administration